Also known as: shoulder tap plank, plank taps, shoulder taps, alternating plank taps

 What is Plank Body Taps?

-Plank Body Taps are a medium-difficulty calisthenics core stability exercise where you hold a straight-arm plank while alternately lifting one hand to tap opposite shoulder, hips, knees and feet.
-It primarily targets the core, shoulders, glutes and upper back while challenging balance and anti-rotation control.
+Plank Body Taps is a dynamic core-stability exercise done from a straight-arm plank, alternating hand taps to shoulders, hips, knees and feet.
+It primarily targets the core, shoulders, glutes and upper back, improving stability and balance.
+Difficulty: medium.

 How to Do Plank Body Taps

-4. Tap opposite shoulder: Lift the free hand to touch the opposite shoulder with a controlled motion, then return it to the floor without dropping your hips or twisting excessively.
+- Tap opposite shoulder: Lift the free hand and touch the opposite shoulder with a controlled motion; avoid bouncing and keep hips level.

 Muscle Groups